atusy/qntmap/README.md

 Overview
 ========

 This package provides functions to convert element characteristic X-ray intensity maps into element mass concentration maps.
 Current version supports data from JEOL-style electron probe microanalyer (EPMA).
 For conversion, you need to run spot analysis before mapping analysis.
-See "How to" section for usage and Yasumoto et al. (submitted) for implementations.
+See “How to” section for usage and Yasumoto et al. (submitted) for implementations.

 Installation
 ============

-Install devtools package if you haven't.
+Install devtools package if you haven’t.

 ``` r
 install.packages("devtools")